 We regularly advise NFT platform providers and related businesses on NFT licensing issues, and we will be monitoring with interest the uptake and development of CBE licences in the months ahead.
 However, it is likely that CBE licences (either in an unmodified or modified form) will only be part of the solution for the licensing of rights in NFT Content, and that businesses in this space will continue to require specialist advice in relation to launching complex NFT projects in the future, including in relation to how to utilise CBE licences appropriately.

-If you have any questions on this topic, please get in touch with your usual Withers contact, or either of the authors of this article.
+If you have any questions on this topic, please get in touch with your usual Withers contact, or the authors of this article.